Where In The Bible Does It Say Jesus Was Black

 The Importance of Context

 It is crucial to approach the question of Jesus's skin color with sensitivity and respect for diverse perspectives.
-Different cultural and historical contexts shape how people understand and relate to religious figures, and it is important to recognize the validity of these varied interpretations.
+Think about it: different cultural and historical contexts shape how people understand and relate to religious figures, and it is important to recognize the validity of these varied interpretations.
 Rather than seeking to impose a single, definitive answer, it can be more fruitful to explore the rich tapestry of meanings and representations that have evolved over time.

 Analyzing Key Biblical Passages